IB Business Guide What Is A Business?

 Marketing: The Hype Squad

-Trending example: Duolingo's marketing team has turned a language app into a meme machine.
+IB Business Management Real-world example: Duolingo's marketing team has turned a language app into a meme machine.
 That green owl is everywhere, and somehow making people feel guilty about not learning Spanish has become brilliant marketing.
-However, the actual language learning is questionable.
+No matter that the actual language learning method they use may be questionable.

 Operations Management: The Actual Doers